 CONSTRUCTION NOTICE: On September 7, 2021, work will begin on the construction of a new pedestrian/equestrian bridge over the C.W.
 Young Side Channel adjacent to the Community Hatchery.
 Park visitors can expect temporary closures of trails and access roads during the construction period.
 Please remain alert to construction activities and obey the signs posted on site.
 Work will be completed by the end of September.

 In 2005, the RDN partnered with The Nature Trust of BC, Ducks Unlimited Canada, the Nature Conservancy of Canada and the Province of BC to acquire this 207 hectare park and conservation area along the Englishman River.
 The regional park is home to numerous wildlife species including Roosevelt Elk and a community hatchery with extensive salmon side channel.
 Wander or ride the many forested park trails and admire the beauty of nature along one of BC's most important rivers.
 Spawning salmon return to Englishman River Regional Park every September and are celebrated annually there on BC Rivers Day.
 Finished your park adventure?
-Head off over the Top Bridge Crossing and the Top Bridge Trail to explore more of beautiful Oceanside.
+Head over the Top Bridge Crossing and the Top Bridge Trail to explore more of beautiful Oceanside.

-things to do
+What to do

-how to get there
+How to get there